Oneo64/The-Mirk-of-Agmundr/Characters/Saga.md

 ### Story-telling
 Sága can tell stories as she makes them up.
 She can also tell them without planning any characters or storyline.

+### Language
+Apart from Old Norse, Sága can speak Proto-Germanic.

 ### Hypnotism
 For some reason, Sága knows how to hypnotize a chicken.